abacusorg/AbacusSummit/docs/data-products.md

 substantially better compression ratios (we chose bit vs byte empirically for each file type), and that `zstd` provides fast decompression, fast enough that one CPU core can keep up with most network disk array read speeds.
-In `abacusutils`, We have provided a fork of the ASDF library that includes `blosc` as a compression option, so that decompression should be invisible to the user.
+In `abacusutils`, we have provided a fork of the ASDF library that includes `blosc` as a compression option, so that decompression should be invisible to the user.